betterscientificsoftware/bssw.io/docs/pages/bssw/bssw_content_metadata.md

     - Reproducibility
     - Debugging
 - **Collaboration**
-    - Licensing
+    - Projects and organizations
     - Strategies for more effective teams
     - Funding sources and programs
-    - Projects and organizations
     - Software publishing and citation
+    - Licensing
     - Discussion and question sites
+    - Conferences and workshops
 - **Skills**
+    - Online learning
     - Personal productivity and sustainability
-    - Online learning

-### Tags
+### RSS update
+This is used to set thee date for RSS update in format yyyy-mm-dd

+## Deprecated metadata

+Listed below are metadata that were created for various feature-related experiments, but **are not in use** currently.

+**Tags**

 Tags are optional additional keywords for searches.
-We currently do not use them for on front-end website.

-### Level
+**Level**

-We specify level of detail and depth of content.
+The *level* metadata was used to specify level of detail and depth of content.
-*This needs to be described better.
-Its not clear to me how we are using this*
 - **Level 0**:  BSSw WhatIs document
 - **Level 1**:  BSSw HowTo document (or equivalent level of detail)
 - **Level 2**:  More detailed content, beginner or intermediate levels
 - **Level 3**:  Advanced content

-### Prerequisites
+**Prerequisites**

-Used to specify files for any assumed knowledge on the BSSw site (usually Level 0 and Level1 BSSw docs)/ *This needs to be described better.
-Its not clear to me how we are using this*
+This option was used to specify files for any assumed knowledge on the BSSw site.
 - Most prerequisites are specified automatically according to Topics.
 In this case, use:
    - Prerequisites: default
 - Specify additional prerequisites only for information not already covered by Topics.
    - Prerequisites: filename1.md, filename2.md, etc.

-### Aggregate
+**Aggregate**

-This is optional info for aggregating content to define a more complex resource.
+This was optional info used for aggregating content to define a more complex resource.
-*This needs to be described better.
-Its not clear to me how we are using this*
  - Aggregate: none
    - Note an aggregate resource